koriome/koriome/README.md

 my name is david miller a.k.a koriome

-was a computer science major until i realized that i don't like coding now i am majoring in marketing and code things when i must
+was a computer science major until i realized that i don't like coding.

+now i am majoring in marketing and code things when i must

 i make things and you should look at them, like my [youtube](youtube.com/@koriome) or [twitter](twitter.com/koriome)